Sedona. Plan to stay more than a day!

 No matter the season, Sedona has a way of pulling people outdoors.
 Each time of year seems especially vivid, an idyllic version of what we want that season to be.
 At an elevation of 4,500 feet (1,370 m), Sedona enjoys deliciously mild summers with comfortable mornings and evenings and yes, a bit of heat in the afternoon—perfect weather for swimming holes, canyon picnics or a creekside massage.
 Winters have just enough nip in the air to enhance a cup of evening cocoa.
 The rare snowfall is almost always confined to the shoulders of the mighty formations, adding a decorative frosting that makes the perfect setting for a family photo.

-Yet despite the epic scope of the landscape, there’s an unexpected intimacy to Sedona.
+Even amid the epic scope of the landscape, there’s an unexpected intimacy to Sedona.
 Surrounded by the wide-open spaces is a very real and welcoming community.
 Long beloved by travelers, Sedona is also blessed with a broad hospitality infrastructure of world-class resorts, intimate B&B's, spas, restaurants, shops and dozens of galleries filled with the work of renowned artists.

 There are vacations and then there are vacations in the Most Beautiful Place on Earth.
 There will always be more to see and do.
 Come back to Sedona as often as you like.